 We send the California Proposition 65 notice to everyone who purchases our vinegars in a red wine base, regardless of whether or not they reside in California, or whether or not the vinegar is over the reportable limit.
 The vinegar we sell is nearly always under the limit requiring notice.
 We choose to send these notices to keep you informed as to the discussion about lead in vinegar in general; it is part of our ongoing effort to ensure quality and safety of everything we produce or offer for sale in our shop. - Liz Tagami

 The Source of Lead in Vinegar

 The balsamic vinegar we import is purchased from a top producer in Modena with whom we work directly.
-Balsamic vinegar, red wine vinegar, indeed grapes, and other agricultural products can often contain minute amounts of lead, a naturally occurring element found in small amounts in the earth's crust.
+Balsamic vinegar, red wine vinegar, indeed grapes, and other agricultural products can often contain minute amounts of lead, a naturally occurring element found in small amounts in the earth's crust and sometimes in soil near roadways exposed to leaded fuel from the 20th century.
 Lead exposure is a serious concern as toxicity can result.
 What we know is that lead is not added anywhere in the production of vinegar, nor is it present in any production or storage equipment.
 Any minute traces of this basic element are naturally occurring and no honest seller of this product can make claims that they have reduced lead or a completely lead-free product.

 How much?
 How do we know?

 Because it is not possible to claim vinegar is lead-free, our producer provides chemical analysis of their product to us on a routine basis or on demand, and we have also sampled and tested the balsamic vinegar we sell using an internationally certified 3rd party laboratory in the United States, too.
 What our testing shows is that while nearly all batches test below California's legislated maximum daily intake threshold for reproductive toxicity, others may test slightly above the threshold that requires warning labels by the State of California.